runfinch/finch/docs/design/soci.md

 ```

 > **NOTE**
-> More info on using the ```snapshotters``` config option can be found in [```snapshotters.md```](https://github.com/CodeChanning/finch/blob/soci_docs/docs/design/snapshotters.md?plain=1).
+> More info on using the `snapshotters` config option can be found in [`snapshotters.md`](https://github.com/runfinch/finch/blob/main/docs/design/snapshotters.md).

-To get the full benefit of SOCI users need to pull and run images that have a SOCI index.
+To get the full benefit of SOCI, users need to pull and run images that have a SOCI index.
 Although creating a SOCI index for images is not yet supported on Finch,
 images that already have SOCI indices can be found [here](https://gallery.ecr.aws/soci-workshop-examples?page=1).
 Indices can also be created using [ECR](https://aws-ia.github.io/cfn-ecr-aws-soci-index-builder/).